 Family Court Services

-Judges of the Family Court and Family Division may order parenting assessments when they need objective information about the child or family situations in a child custody or access matter.
+Judges of the Family Court and Family Division may order parenting assessments, Voice of the Child Reports, and psychological assessments when they need objective information about the child or family situations in a contested parenting, custody, or access matter.

 Pilot or ongoing service

 How to access this service

 Judges of the Family Court, Supreme Court, or Supreme court (Family Division) presiding over an ongoing court matter may order that a parenting assessment be conducted.

 Assessments may be ordered at all Family Division and Family Court sites throughout Nova Scotia.

 [ Service(s) offered ]

 Further information on assessments can be found at http://www.nsfamilylaw.ca/services/court/more/assessments